Entry Dependent Expert Selection in Distributed Gaussian Processes Using Multilabel Classification: Expert Selection in Local Approximation GPs

 \subsection{Multi-label Classification for Flexible Expert Selection}

-Assigning experts to new entry points in a distributed learning model can be a classification problem.
+Assigning experts to new entry points in a distributed learning model can be seen as a classification problem.
 Let's assume that each expert is a class of estimators.
-The selection problem for each test point $x^*$ is defined as a multi-label classification task where each instance can be associated with some classes.
+The selection problem then for each test point $x^*$ is defined as a multi-label classification task where each instance can be associated with some classes.
 The main advantage of this method is its flexibility because the selected experts depend on the given test point, and thus different experts can be assigned to different test points.
-Assume $x^*$ is a new test point and $\mathcal{M}=\{\mathcal{M}_1,\ldots,\mathcal{M}_M\}$ is the Gaussian experts set, and $\mathcal{L}=\{1,\ldots,M\}$ is the label set.
-The task is to find $\mathcal{M^C}(x^*)=\{\mathcal{M^C}_1(x^*),\ldots,\mathcal{M^C}_{K}(x^*)\}$ that represents $K$ selected experts to predict at $x^*$.
-We adopt two prominent classification models to solve this multi-label task without requiring problem transformations, K-nearest neighbors (KNN) and conventional deep neural networks (DNN).